Email Editor

 The Interactive Coupon widget lets you add an image that is capable of displaying interactive displays.
 An interactive coupon is designed so that the recipient must click on the coupon to show the discount or offer.

 You need to add two separate images for the front side and back side displays.
-The front image will be shown in the email and the recipient must click on it to display the back image, which contains the relevant coupon details.
+The front image is shown in the email and the recipient must click on it to display the back image, which contains the relevant coupon details.
 You can choose whether you want the image animation to be either Flip to appear that the image turns over, or Slide to appear that the image moves from side to side.

 Rain animation